danielmarri/Sensitivity_Analysis_and_Optimization_of_Circadian_Clock_Modeling_Parameters/README.md

 # github-Dynamical_Optimization_of_Circadian_Clock_Modeling_Parameters-init
-Optimize the Parameters of my Circadian Clock Systems of Ordinary Differential Equation Model.
+Optimize the Parameters of the Mammalian Circadian Clock Systems of Ordinary Differential Equation Model.